liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-11/2013-11-24-how-an-activity-is-created.md

 ###code flow

-For achieve this, I have spent a whole day in VIM, :).
+To achieve this, I have spent a whole day in VIM, :).

 <pre>
 <code>